jhegg/eso-crafting-material-level-display/README.md

-Crafting Material Level Display - v1.2.2
+Crafting Material Level Display - v1.3.0
 ===================================

-An Elder Scrolls Online addon that displays the level of crafting materials in the item tooltips (as viewed from your bag or bank).
+An Elder Scrolls Online addon that displays the level of crafting materials in the item tooltips (as viewed from your bag or bank) and inventory lists.

+## What does it do?

+This addon provides additional information about crafting materials in two places: in the item tooltips, and directly in the inventory lists.

+The tooltips contain valuable information about Alchemy, Enchanting, and Provisioning materials, such as easily distinguishing between positive and negative effects, or showing which faction a particular provisioning material belongs to.

+The inventory lists (bags, bank, loot, and enchanting crafting table) contain simple level ranges for Blacksmithing, Clothing, Enchanting, and Woodworking materials, so that you don't have to even look at the tooltip to make a decision about whether to sell low-level materials.

+Each piece of functionality can be disabled in the settings menu, if it conflicts with other addons or causes an error.
+I'd prefer to fix any problems, though, so please let me know if you disable something due to an error.

 ## What is the purpose of this addon?

-This addon provides additional information about Alchemy, Enchanting, and Provisioning materials.

 I created this addon to ease the identification of crafting materials that are no longer worthwhile for skill increases.
 So, really, I just want the game to tell me what skill level the various crafting materials are at.
 For